Beer & hospitalityBEER IS VITAL TO THE EUROPEAN ECONOMY AND IS CLOSELY INTERLINKED WITH THE SUCCESS OF THE HOSPITALITY SECTOR

 Finally the UK, where pubs were closed almost throughout Q2.
 Upon reopening over the summer, on-trade beer sales were still down by 30% in July and August.

 The latest statistics on the impact to the beer sector are due soon, and will begin to tell the full story of 2020.
-However, a challenging summer, followed by a second wave of lockdowns and what looks to be a challenging winter, means that some predictions of an overall decline of up to 20% across the beer market in the whole of 2020 may not be too wide of the mark.
+However, a challenging summer, followed by a second wave of lockdowns and a challenging winter period into the start of 2021, means that some predictions of an overall decline of up to 20% across the beer market in the whole of 2020 may not be too wide of the mark.

 If the right support measures are in place, it is hoped that the diversity of choice, number of breweries, and interest in beer will remain high as we recover from the pandemic.
 However, many businesses will have been badly affected, some will have closed forever and solidarity will once again be key to ensure renewed growth that ultimately drives a green recovery for the whole economy.